ykskb/dax86/README.md

 # dax86

-x86 simulator for study-purpose (without reading the source code of QEMU)
+x86 Simulator for Study-purpose | Implementation of x86 in C

 Referenced these publications with many thanks: